-Where an institution holds enough funds to cover the costs of a bursary for a vulnerable group eligible student in full, we ask that you submit a funding claim form to the SBSS showing a zero amount.

-Similarly, if an institution has decided that a young person is in one or more of the defined vulnerable groups but does not have any actual financial need, it is also helpful if you submit a funding claim form showing a zero amount.
-This helps give us information on the number of 16 to 19 students in education who are in each of the defined vulnerable groups.
+If you hold enough funds to cover the costs of a bursary for defined vulnerable group student in full or if you have decided that a young person in one or more of the defined vulnerable groups does not have any actual financial need, these are 'zero bursary' students.
+You must include these 'zero' bursary students in your funding claim.
+This helps give us information on the number of 16 to 19 students in education who are in each of the defined vulnerable groups and helps inform future 16 to 19 funding.

-10. Funding and allocations: discretionary bursaries
+9. Payments and allocations: discretionary bursaries

-10.1 Allocations
+9.1 Allocations